oazarate/creative-platform/README.md

 ```

 However, as before, the app is only available locally.
-In this case, we create a service that exposes it
+In this case, we create a service called `my-service` that exposes it

 ```
 kubectl expose deployment max-fast-neural-style-transfer --type=LoadBalancer --name=my-service